10 Common Causes of Female Infertility You Should Know

 • Excessive alcohol: Negatively affects ovulation and hormone levels.

-• Poor diet: Nutritional deficiencies can disrupt cycles.
+• Poor diet: Nutritional deficiencies disrupt cycles.

 • Stress: Chronic stress impacts hormonal balance.